Pinoy Family Recipes

 Beef Mechado Ingredients

-Salt and pepper: Essential for seasoning.
-They enhance and bring out the natural flavors of all the ingredients.
+• Salt and Pepper: Simple but essential.
+They bring out the natural flavors of all the ingredients.

 Plater of beef mechado with fresh tomato, onion, carrot and bell pepper on a table.